-Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Specimen Volume (Minimum): Collect: Form: Packaging and Shipping: N/A 1.
-Blood Culture: Collect appropriate blood volume and number of sets per routine laboratory protocol.
-2. Tissues or scraping of an ulcer is preferable.
+Specimen Required: 1.
+Blood Cultures 2.
+Tissue samples 3.
+Tissue aspirates (Including lymph node and bone marrow) 4.
+Isolate 5.
+Possinters Consistent Continue DAL as played fluid.
+Specimen Identification: Respiratory Specimens: Sputum, BAL, or pleural fluid.
+Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
+Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: Blood Culture: Collect appropriate blood volume and number of sets per routine laboratory protocol.
+Tissues or scraping of an ulcer is preferable.
 A swab of the ulcer is an acceptable alternative.
 Collect in a sterile container.
 For small amount tissue samples, add several drops of sterile normal saline to keep the tissue moist.
 3. Swabs: Collect a firm sample of the advancing margin of the lesion.
 If using a swab transport carrier, the swab should be reinserted into the transport package and the swab fabric moistened with the transport medium inside the packet.
 4. Aspirate of involved tissue: Collect per routine laboratory protocol.
 5. Isolate: Pick a pure culture to a chocolate agar plate or slant.
-DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.
-Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 &amp; 10 for triple packing guidance).
+Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Dealers in a read China in alt Indicate specimen type using the "Specimen Code" on form.
+Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Specimen Rejection Criteria: Blood Cultures: Transport directly to the Laboratory at room temperature.
+Transport Conditions: Blood Cultures: Transport directly to the Laboratory at room temperature. • 2.
 Tissues: Transport in a sterile container.
 For small sample, add several drops of sterile saline to keep the tissue moist.
 Transport immediately to the Laboratory at room temperature.
-If transport is delayed, keep specimen chilled at 2-8°C. Swabs: Transport to the Laboratory using transport carrier at 2-8°C. Room temperature is acceptable.
-Aspirates: Transport directly to the Laboratory at room temperature.
+If transport is delayed, keep specimen chilled at 2-8°C. 3.
+Swabs: Transport to the Laboratory using transport carrier at 2-8°C. Room temperature is acceptable.
+4. Aspirates: Transport directly to the Laboratory at room temperature.
 If transporting is delayed keep specimen chilled at 2-8°C. Isolates: Transport the specimen at room temperature on a sealed chocolate agar plate or slant.
-The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for request dest Illegible or no patient information on the specimen Expired transport and patient on the specimen Availability: 24 hrs/day, 7 days/week Results and Interpretation: Francisella tularensis isolated/detected.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: 24 hrs/day, 7 days/week Results and Interpretation: Francisella tularensis isolated/detected.
 Francisella tularensis not found.
 Additional Information: Call 410-925-3121 before sending specimen to the Laboratory.
 Purpose of Test: To confirm diagnosis of tularemia by culture.
 Method: LRN Protocols Interfering Substances: Isolate must be inoculated unto media that contains cystine (e.g., chocolate agar plate or slant).
-Testing Site: DHMH Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Francisella tularensis is highly infectious.
+Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 0 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Francisella tularensis is highly infectious.
 PLEASE use a biological safety cabinet when working with specimens suspected of harboring F. tularensis.
 Call 410-925-3121 before sending to the Laboratory.